Fundamentals of accounting

 What you will study

 Proper accounting is crucial for the prosperity and survival of any organisation.
 Our complex economic system depends on accurate, trustworthy and relevant financial records and reports.
-While this module focuses on the accounting required for a sole trader, the skills and knowledge you will learn are of central importance for accounting, and managing in any organisation, whether for-profit, not-for-profit or governmental.
+While this module focuses on the accounting required for a sole trader, the skills and knowledge you'll learn are of central importance for accounting, and managing in any organisation, whether for-profit, not-for-profit or governmental.

 Unit 1: Introduction to accounting

-This unit introduces the scope and structure of the module and the purpose of bookkeeping and accounting, as well as the skills, knowledge and ethics required for accounting.
+You'll begin by being introduced to the scope and structure of the module and the purpose of bookkeeping and accounting, as well as the skills, knowledge and ethics required for accounting.

 Unit 2: Essentials of double-entry bookkeeping

-This unit introduces the key principles of the double-entry bookkeeping system, which is based on the accounting equation.
+You'll be introduced to the key principles of the double-entry bookkeeping system, which is based on the accounting equation.

 Unit 3: Accruals accounting explored

-Unit 3 develops an understanding of recording a wide range of transactions through ledger accounts.
+You'll develop an understanding of recording a wide range of transactions through ledger accounts.

 Unit 4: Control over the ledgers

-This unit introduces the books of original entry that underpin ledger accounts as well as the different ways that ledger accounts are monitored, controlled and corrected.
+This introduces the books of original entry that underpin ledger accounts as well as the different ways that ledger accounts are monitored, controlled and corrected.

 Unit 5: Preparing financial statements